imixs/imixs-adapters/imixs-adapters-wopi/README.md

 The Imixs-WOPI Adapter provides services and a JavaScript library for  a  tightly coupling with the Imixs Workflow Engine.
 The following section shows how to integrate the Imixs-WOPI Adapter into a application.
 A prerequisite is that an instance of a WOPI client (e.g. LibreOffice Online) is running.

+Information about how to run LibreOffice Online (Collabora) in a Docker Container can be found [here](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#).

 ## Environment

 To setup the Imixs-WOPI Adapter the following environment variables must be set: